Science Teachers Day – Tuesday,

-Light and the Nature of Matter: Dan Burns, Los Gatos High School;
+Light and the Nature of Matter: Steve Allen and Don Correll, Lawrence Livermore National Laboratory, Dan Burns, Los Gatos High School

 Recommended for Middle and High School Teachers

 This workshop will present demonstrations and activities that reveal the fundamental nature of light and how light spectroscopy is used to understand astrophysical and fusion plasmas.
 Applications will be presented, including the use of light as a way to probe matter on an atomic scale.
 Participants will have ample opportunity to work with equipment including spectrometers.
-Vendor information about ‘light and spectrometry’ equipment designed for the high school and middle school science classroom will be provided.
-Discussions will also include opportunities for science teachers to participate in science education and outreach activities, especially those sponsored by the Department of Energy Office of Fusion Energy Sciences (http://science.energy.gov/fes/research/fusion-institutions).
+Information about light and spectrometry equipment designed for the high school and middle school science classroom will be provided.

 Understanding Newton's Laws: Achieving a balance of forces - Edward Thomas, Physics Department, Auburn University and Jeremiah Williams, Physics Department, Wittenberg University